Whiteout & Whitewall Genetics

 Shown at right is a Tangerine x Lavender/Black Pinstripe with some very attractive Whiteout (heterozygous) markings.
 Note that the Whiteout lateral markings have taken on a pinkish-peach tone, due to the presence of Tangerine pigment.

-Below I've laid out some images of various geckos where the Whiteout gene is present, note if it's one gene copy or two, and kinda give you the Cliff's Notes version of what you're looking at.
-Please excuse the iPhone photos, but some of these geckos I haven't even photographed in a proper studio setting yet.
+Below I've laid out some images of various geckos where the Whiteout gene is present and kinda give you the Cliff's Notes version of what you're looking at.
+Please excuse the iPhone photos, but some of these geckos I haven't even photographed in the studio yet.

 As with most genes, all of the other pattern elements present in a gecko, such as Pinstripe, Harlequin, Tiger and Portholes vs. Lateral Striping, can all have an impact on Whiteout/Whitewall markings.